AshiishGupta/ML-Preprocessor-CLI/README.md

 # :zap: Data Preprocessing Command Line Interface
-#Mainly designed for Supervised Learning Algorithms
+Mainly designed for Supervised Learning Algorithms.
 The CLI made to preprocess the database and save your **time**:clock1:

 ## Gist